MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Once an environment has access to credits, AI Builder features are enabled in this environment.

-Some AI Builder actions consume credits. see [AI Builder Credit Consumption](credit-management.md#ai-builder-credit-consumption) section in this document.
+Some AI Builder actions consume credits.
+To learn more, go to [AI Builder credit consumption](#ai-builder-credit-consumption) in this article.

-Credit consumption can be monitored. see [Monitor usage](credit-management.md#monitor-usage) section in this document.
+Credit consumption can be monitored.
+To learn more, go to [Monitor usage](#monitor-usage) in this article.

-In an environment, when consumption exceeds available credits, environment is in overage and some features are progressively blocked.
-Purchase of new credits and/or reassignment needs to happen. see [Overage](credit-management.md#overage) section in this document.
+In an environment, when consumption exceeds available credits, the environment is in overage and some features are progressively blocked.
+Purchase of new credits and/or reassignment needs to happen.
+To learn more, go to [Overage](#overage) in this article.

 AI Builder credits can also come from AI Builder trial.
-In that case, they're linked to the user and don't need to be allocated. see [AI Builder Trial](ai-builder-trials.md) documentation page.
+In that case, they're linked to the user and don't need to be allocated.
+To learn more, go to [AI Builder trial](ai-builder-trials.md).

 ## Get entitlement to AI Builder credits

 First, you need to be entitled to some AI Builder capacity.
 Entitlement can happen through one of the following paid capacities.

 - Some Microsoft products like Power Apps per app plan, Power Apps per user plan, and Power Automate Premium (previously Power Automate per user with attended RPA) plan include  AI Builder capacity.
-Your environment admin can check entitlement in Power Platform admin center by following the instructions in [Capacity add-ons](/power-platform/admin/capacity-add-on) documentation page.
+Your environment admin can check entitlement in Power Platform admin center by following the instructions in [Capacity add-ons](/power-platform/admin/capacity-add-on).
 When this amount isn't enough, you need to complete it with one or more AI Builder capacity add-ons.

 - Main source of credits is AI Builder credit add-on that you can purchase in the Microsoft 365 admin center:

 1. In the admin center, select **Billing** > [Purchase services](https://go.microsoft.com/fwlink/p/?linkid=868433).
     You need to be the billing administrator of your organization (tenant) to access this page.

 1. On the **Purchase services** page, do the following steps: